johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ![Nest Request Handling](./assets/transporter-try1.gif 'Nest Request Handling')
 <figcaption><a name="Nest Request Handling"></a>Figure 1: Nest Request Handling</figcaption>

 An inbound HTTP request kicks off the following sequence of events.
-Words highlighted in red represent Nest system responsibilities.
-Words highlighted in blue represent user code.
+Bolded words represent Nest system responsibilities.
+Underlined words represent user code.
 There's probably nothing terribly surprising going on here, but let's just briefly walk through it.
 1. The request is **routed** to a <u>route handling method</u>.
-2. The <font color="blue">route handling method</font> can either make a remote request directly, or <font color="blue">call a service that makes a remote request</font>.
+2. The <u>route handling method</u> can either make a remote request directly, or <u>call a service that makes a remote request</u>.
-3. The remote request is handled by <span style="color: blue;">the broker client library</span> and sent to the broker.
+3. The remote request is handled by **the broker client library** and sent to the broker.
-4.
+4. The remote request is received by **the broker client library** in the `nestMicroservice` app.
+5. The request is **routed** to the correct handler (e.g., a method decorated with `@MessagePattern('get-customers')`).
+6. The <u>request handling method</u> may make a call to other services (which in turn, could make their own internal calls or remote calls).
+Let's say it does make such a call, to the `custService.getCustomers()` method, and that method has a signature like this:
+    ```typescript
+    getCustomers(id: integer): Observable<Customer>
+    ```
+7. Now we're on the return trip.
+Read on for more on that sequence.

-Things get more fun on the return trip.
+Things get more fun on the **return trip**.
+Mainly because Nest is very **observable-aware**.

 ![Nest Response Handling](./assets/transporter-try1.gif 'Nest Response Handling')
 <figcaption><a name="Nest Response Handling"></a>Figure 2: Nest Response Handling</figcaption>

 Here, we introduce the role of what I'm informally calling the "Mapper" (there's no such official term or single component inside Nest called a mapper).
 Conceptually, it's the part of the system that handles dealing with Observables.

 > In the next article, we'll go through a few use cases for **why observables are so cool AND easy to use**.
-I know this diagram doesn't make it seem that way, but hey, we're building our own transporter (trekkie kid John can't help but giggle over that :smiley:).
+I know this diagram doesn't make it seem that way, but hey, we're building our own transporter (my inner [trekky](http://sfi.org/) can't help but giggle over that :smiley:).
 The beauty of it is that once we handle this case properly --xxx-- and Nest will make this easy as we'll see in the next chapter --xx-- everything we might want to do with Observables (and the potential is just, well, enormous) **just works**.

 Here's the walk through of the return trip flow: